 The surname Gummer was first found in Bavaria, where in ancient times the name Gummer came from humble beginnings but gained a significant reputation for its contribution to the region's feudal society.
 It later became more prominent as many branches of the household acquired distant estates which in turn elevated their social status.

-Important Dates for the Gummer family
+Early History of the Gummer family

 This web page shows only a small excerpt of our Gummer research.
 Another 67 words (5 lines of text) covering the year 1688 is included under the topic Early Gummer History in all our PDF Extended History products and printed products wherever possible.